Tracking web analytics is essential for almost any business endeavor. But when you start looking into the costs, things can get confusing quickly.

 Free analytics tools such as Google Analytics can be a great option for hobby sites, personal projects, and startups that are still in the early stages of bootstrapping.
 For most companies, though, these free tools have some major shortcomings.

-We’ll focus here on the shortcomings of Google Analytics for businesses, as that is the most widely-used free web analytics tool.
+We’ll focus here on the shortcomings of Google Analytics for businesses, since that is the most widely-used free web analytics tool.
 From a business perspective, there are two really big drawbacks to Google Analytics.

 The first is session-based tracking.
 GA tracks sessions, not individual users.
 This model works well if you’re operating something like a blog and are only concerned with traffic volume, traffic sources, etc. But it’s not a great fit for most businesses.